Cerealkillerway/fileUploader/README.md

 - fileMaxSize -> maxFileSize
 - totalMaxSize -> maxTotalSize

+some new strings have been added to the lang object and some have been renamed in the configuration; so if you are using your custom lang object, you will need to updated it;

 #### Version 4
 From version 4 jquery dependency has been removed; so now the plugin is instantiated like: